 Two blocks south of the plaza, this is the church of St. Ignatius.
-There's been a church here since 1686, but Perónist mobs burned this and other churches in 1955, so what we see is a reconstruction.
+There's been a church here since 1686, but Perónist mobs burned it and other churches in 1955, so this is a reconstruction.

 Same here, with the Basilica of San Francisco.
-The Franciscans got a grant of land from Garay himself, but this church was slow in construction.
-Consecrated in 1783, it collapsed in 1807 and was rebuilt early in the 20th century in what has been described as Bavarian Baroque.
-No wonder: the architect was Ernesto Sackmann (1874-1968).
+The Franciscans got a grant of land from Garay himself, but the church was not consecrated until 1783.
+It collapsed in 1807 and was rebuilt early in the 20th century in what has been described as Bavarian Baroque.
+No wonder: the architect was the German Ernesto Sackmann (1874-1968).
 The central statues up top show Saint Francis flanked by Dante and Giotto and with a kneeling Columbus.

-Like the church of St. Ignatius, this one was burned in 1955.
+Like the church of St. Ignatius, this one, too, was destroyed by fire in 1955.

-Just north of the plaza and in a secular counterpoint to the churches to the south, there's a City in the City of London sense.
-Among the banks in the cluster: this one from 1940.
+Just north of the plaza and in a secular counterpoint to the churches on the south, there's a city in the sense of the City of London.
+Among the banks here is this one from 1940.
 Seems late in the day for such classicism, but it echoes the face on the opposite site of the building, from 1876.

 The banks attract protesters who, especially with that little pink compressed-air horn, make an amazing amount of noise.

-Somehow the people in the nearby offices carry on, for example in this charming Ministry of the Economy building from 1939.
-As the almost indecipherable logo says, the building now houses the federal administration of public works.
+Somehow the people in the nearby offices carry on, in this case in this Ministry of the Economy building from 1939.
+The almost indecipherable logo indicates that the building now houses the federal administration of public works.

-A block away, a tired Julio Argentino Roca, Argentina's president for 12 years, makes his escape down Avenida Roca, which only makes sense.
+A block away, a tired Julio Argentino Roca, Argentina's president for 12 years, makes his escape down Avenida Roca.
 The fencing hints that someone would like to deface the monument.
 One contender: the descendants of the Indians Roca killed during the "Conquest of the Desert" in the 1870s.

 We haven't seen anything modern except for the towers at Puerto Madero, but here's an exception.
-It's the City Hotel, opened in 1931 by a Scotsman resident in Buenos Aires, David Hogg.
+It's the City Hotel, opened in 1931 by David Hogg, a Scotsman resident in Buenos Aires.

-The confusion extends to the style, a cunning blend of Art Deco and Neo-Gothic.
-The entrance suggests a chopper ready to drop.
+The confusion extends to a cunning blend of Art Deco and Neo-Gothic.
+The entrance suggests a blade ready to drop.

 We've started walking from the Plaza de Mayo west along the Avenida de Mayo, closed today for the LGBT parade.
 Down at the far end is the green dome of the Congreso de la Nación.